 You’ve probably heard the word “chi” In pop culture.
 It’s used in lots of movies and animes, and it’s also the inspiration behind The Force in Star Wars.

 Taoists believe that chi is the universal life energy that resides in all living beings.
-And this energy is incredibly important to our health and wellbeing.
-Most Taoist meditations center around the flow of this energy.
+It is a soft, flowing energy, but a powerful one.

 A famous Lao Tzu quotes says,